NotYetGames/DlgSystem/README.md

     - Customized blueprint nodes to handle certain events and conditions in Blueprint easily
     - Settings panel in Editor Preferences to modify the layout
     - Option to import from and export to plain text formats (e.g. json)
+    - Real time display/edit functionality of the Dialogue runtime data.

 Not yet convinced?
 Have you seen our [`showcase page`](https://gitlab.com/NotYetGames/DlgSystem/wikis/Feature-Showcase)?